Using Qt Bridge for Adobe Photoshop

 - In the As Artboard field, select an artboard to reuse.
 For example, you can use an artboard to define a component, such as a button, and reuse it in other artboards.

-- In the QML Type field, specify the QML type or Studio component to morph this layer into.
-The generated component will be of this type.
+- In the Component field, specify the component or Studio component to morph this layer into.
+The component that is generated during import will be of this type.
 For example, if you drew a rectangle, you can export it as a Rectangle Studio component.
-You can provide the import statement of the module where the QML type is defined in the Add Imports field.
+You can provide the import statement of the module where the component type is defined in the Imports field.

-- In the Add Imports field, enter additional import statements to have them added to the generated QML file.
+- In the Add Imports field, enter additional import statements to have them added to the generated UI file.
 For example, to use Qt Quick Controls 2.3, you need the import statement

 QtQuick.Controls 2.3and to use Qt Studio Components 1.0, you need the import statement